hey-red/ImageSharp.AVCodecFormats/README.md

 PM> Install-Package ImageSharp.AVCodecFormats.Native.linux-x64
 ```

-Without native packages you should provide your own shared FFmpeg build and set path to libs:
+Without native packages you should provide your own shared FFmpeg build and set path:

 `ffmpeg.RootPath = "/path/to/native/binaries"`

-On linux you can install FFmpeg(4.3.x) from your package manager, but I have no guarantees that it will work as expected.
+On Linux you have another way to get native libs.
+Just install ffmpeg from your package manager, but I have no guarantees that it will work as expected.

 ## Usage